Quantum conditional entropies from convex trace functionals: Data-processing inequality

 where $\pi_B=I_B/d_B$ is the maximally mixed state.
 Thus, we obtain

 where we have repeatedly utilized the additivity and invariance properties with respect to unitaries acting on Bob's side and~\eqref{concavity inequality DPI} follows from Proposition~\ref{log-concavity}.
 This completes the proof for the regions specified above for $f$.
-For the remaining region where \(\alpha > 1\) and \(1 - \frac{z}{\alpha - 1} \leq \lambda < 0\), DPI can be proven by leveraging the duality relations in Theorem \ref{Duality} and the fact that the dual quantities satisfy DPI.
-For a proof of this property, refer to~\cite[Section III]{tomamichel13_duality}, and see Tables~\ref{table I} and~\ref{table II} for a detailed discussion of the duality transformations concerning the DPI regions of the parameters. \end{proof}
+For the remaining region where \(\alpha > 1\) and \(1 - \frac{z}{\alpha - 1} \leq \lambda < 0\), the DPI can be proven by leveraging the duality relations in Theorem \ref{Duality}, and the fact that if a conditional entropy satisfies the DPI under channels acting only on Bob's system, then its dual also satisfies the DPI under those channels.
+(For a proof of this latter fact, refer to~\cite[Section III]{tomamichel13_duality}, and see Tables~\ref{table I} and~\ref{table II} for a detailed discussion of the duality transformations concerning the DPI regions of the parameters).
+The endpoint cases for the parameters follow by a limiting argument; see Section~\ref{section limits}. \end{proof}